albertoRamon/Kylin/KylinWithDocker/README.md

 **Issues**

-The 90% of problems is because HBase is shutdow.
+* The 90% of problems is because HBase is shutdown.
 Check its status from Ambari

-If Ambari don't start: restart Ambari Agent
+* If Ambari don't start: restart Ambari Agent
 ```
 ambari-agent stop  & ambari-agent start
 ```
-Adapt your YARN configuration to the size of your Amazon instance
+* Adapt your YARN configuration to the size of your Amazon instance